 With fall in full effect, it can be easy to let your weekly leaf maintenance get out of hand.
 Things may come up, the weather may not permit, or maybe you just don’t feel like it.
 Don’t get caught in that trap!
 Fall lawn care is essential to the health of your lawn and will help you get a head start when spring finally rolls around.
 Cleaning up that fall leaf debris is more important than you think.

 That carpet of leaves covering your lawn acts as a trap for all the moisture that gets built up throughout the wet fall months.
 The leaves block sunlight and airflow from reaching your lawn underneath.
 What does this mean?
 All of that excess water sits and festers under those leaves.
-Before you know it, you have a mold problem.
+Before you know it, you have a fungus or mold problem.
 Snow mold and brown patch are big problems for property owners who forget or neglect to rake the extra leaves on their lawn before the snow starts to fly.

 Yes, I’m sure you’ve heard it all before, your lawn needs to breathe.
 Letting the leaves build up on your lawn will block that essential airflow from getting down to your grass.
 During the fall when the temperatures aren’t too cold or too hot, your lawn is working overtime to prepare for winter.
 It needs plenty of sunlight and airflow to strengthen its root system and get ready for the big freeze.
 Having a thick coat of leaves will hinder your lawn’s last efforts to prepare for the winter.